Nedec / Dunajec

-Our documents mention the name of Captain Fekete (Black) János again in 1444 who came into the kingdom to the Queen’s call.
+Our documents mention the name of Captain Fekete (Black) János again in 1444 who came into the kingdom at the Queen’s call.
 He must have been the former owner of Nedec who joined Giskra’s army this time.
 It was only King Matthias Corvinus who could come to terms with Giskra in 1462.
 The Hussite leader had lost the Szepesség (Zipt) Lands and when Emperor Habsburg Frederick III quit the war, Giskra had to give in to the Hungarian king.
-Giskra ceded him the northern castles he controlled and in exchange for this, Matthias paid him 25,000 gold Forints and gifted him the castles of Lippa and Solymos in Arad County.
+Giskra ceded him the northern castles he controlled and in exchange for this, Matthias paid him 25,000 gold Forints and gifted him the castles of Lippa and Solymos in Arad County, far away from the northern counties.
 The king benefited from the business even more because Giskra’s men became the core of his standing army, the Black Army.

 Nedec Castle can also be found on the free APP of Castles.today that is available here on Google Play: